harsh-j-sharma/PowerBI_dashboard_Project/README.md

 The Store E-commerce Sales Dashboard Power BI Project is a comprehensive sales analysis and visualization dashboard developed using Power BI.
 The project aims to provide valuable insights into the sales performance of Store eCommerce, enabling data-driven decision-making and actionable strategies.

-## Responsibilities

 - Data acquisition: Gathering and extracting relevant sales data from various sources.
 - Data modeling: Structuring and transforming the data to create a suitable schema for analysis.
 - Visualization design: Designing the dashboard layout, selecting appropriate visualizations, and ensuring an intuitive user experience.
 - Report generation: Creating informative and visually appealing reports to present insights effectively.

-## Achievements

-Through this project, the following achievements were realized:

-- Improved data accuracy: By carefully validating and cleansing the data, we ensured the accuracy and reliability of the insights generated.
-- Enabled informed decision-making: The dashboard provided stakeholders with key metrics, trends, and visualizations that empowered them to make data-backed decisions.

 ## Skills